jacoduplessis/calendar/readme.md

 `escape` [Boolean]

 Whether to escape the `content` field of the event.
+Set to `false` if you need to display HTML in the modal.

 Default: `true`

+`showNew` [Boolean]

+Whether to show the New Event click area on the calendar.

+Default: `false`

+`newText` [String]

+Text to display in the New Entry area.

+Default: `"Add New"`

 `previousText` [String]